How to Survive When Prepping Just Isn’t Enough

 - Consider the potential necessity of standing watch in shifts if the situation has thoroughly devolved

-Change your perspective on finances
+Change your perspective on money

 - Redefine what necessities mean to you